 - A parent/guardian may request that a student be picked up or dropped off at a location other than the student's residence or child care provider’s residence; however, such request must be infrequent and follow this procedure:

-- The parent/guardian must call the bus company to determine that the request meets the District's requirement that a seat is available and that the location is on an existing bus route.
+- The principal's office must call the bus company to determine that the request meets the District requirement that a seat is available and that the location is on an existing route.

 - A note from the parent/guardian must be taken to the school office and signed by the principal giving permission for the change.